joshuaharry/homer/README.md

 ~/.xmonad/xmonad.hs
 ```

-The `~` will be expanded into your home directory, just like a shell.
+The `~` will be expanded into your home directory, just like in a shell.

 By default, `homer` will warn you if you have entries in your dotfiles file that don't exist.
 You can silence the warning (and, indeed, all other non-error messages homer emits) by setting the variable `*homer-silent-output*` to `t`.